MiczFlor/RPi-Jukebox-RFID/components/controls/buttons-bluetooth-headphone/README.md

 Key codes are standarized and so it should also work with your headphones.
 If you want to add more keys or assign a different behaviour see [Troubleshooting](#troubleshooting)

+> [!NOTE]
-*Note:* Volume up/down is inherently supported by the bluetooth protocol.
+> Volume up/down is inherently supported by the bluetooth protocol.
 There is no need to handle these by this script.

 ## On Connect / On Disconnect

 If the feature [bluetooth-sink-switch](../../bluetooth-sink-switch) is enabled, the script automatically switches the audio stream to headphones / regular speakers on bluetooth connect / disconnect  respectivly.
 Playback state (play/pause) is retained.

+ > [!NOTE]
-*Note:* On-connect actions may take up to 4 seconds - please be patient (bluetooth connection is only checked every two seconds, bluetooth stream needs to be buffered, etc...)
+ > On-connect actions may take up to 4 seconds - please be patient (bluetooth connection is only checked every two seconds, bluetooth stream needs to be buffered, etc...)

 You can **customize** the behaviour by editing the functions